david-wei-01001/LLM-Robotics/README.md

 # LLM-Robotics
-Using LLM to guide the movement of a surgical arm (stick)
+Using LLM to guide the movement of  da Vinci Research Kit (dVRK) endowrist

 ## PickAndPlaceProject
 This is the file containing the Unity project and code script